Arakkonam Junction railway station

-Arakkonam Junction railway station (station code: AJJ) is a railway station in Ranipet district, Tamil Nadu.
+Arakkonam Junction railway station (station code: AJJ) is an NSG–2 category Indian railway station in Chennai railway division of Southern Railway zone.
+It is located in Ranipet district of Tamil Nadu.
 It is one of the oldest railway stations in India, located on the first railway line in South India.
-It is located on the Guntakal–Chennai Egmore section of Mumbai–Chennai line of the Southern Railway zone.
+It is located on the Guntakal–Chennai Egmore section of Mumbai–Chennai line.

-Arakkonam junction is also feature in a song "Vellarikka" of movie Kadhal Kottai starring Ajith Kumar and Devayani.